STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 We can see that while both models have a specificity of 0 (that is, no COVID-19 positive patient was misclassified as negative), they differed in accuracy scores.
 Logistic regression is more accurate and sensitive while making a prediction based on only three genes (compared to KNN that uses 100 genes).
 Thus, logistic regression would be a slightly better model.

 ## Conclusions

+Using the data first described by Liberman et al., we were able to accomplish our three goals.
+Using EdgeR we identified significantly DEGs while examining interactive effects of [infection status and age], [infection status and sex], and [age and sex].
+We further leveraged GO ontology analysis to identify genes that were directly related to the immune response system in humans.
+We concluded that there were no significant associations to immune function using the interaction of age and sex.
+Lastly, we successfully build a classification model (with an accuracy of 97%) that utilizes three genes (EFS, MTCO2P22 and EXOC5P1) to predict if an individual has COVID-19.
+As future work, we would like to explore the biological mechanisms of why our model (specially the logistic regression generated such high accuracy scores).
+This could be done by a more detailed pathway analysis (using GO) or wet lab techniques such a knock out models.